sergev/ifcomp/Theory.md

 ## Pass 1: Hash Table Construction

 **Purpose**: Read both input files and build hash tables to enable efficient line matching.
+This implements Heckel's concept of a symbol table with hash-based indexing for O(1) average case lookup.

 ### Algorithm